 Only available as 2-bowl set

-This complete set would make a terrific present for a couple of ramen lovers.
-It includes two textured black ceramic bowls with a 35-ounce capacity, matching ceramic soup spoons and spoon/chopstick rests, hardwood chopsticks, two ceramic cups for tea or sake, and two cloth bags, printed with a traditional Japanese pattern, that can be used for storing the utensils.
-It all comes packaged in a silk-lined gift box.
+This complete set comes packaged in a silk-lined gift box, making it a terrific present for a couple of ramen lovers.
+It includes two textured black ceramic bowls with a 60-ounce capacity, matching ceramic soup spoons, spoon/chopstick rests, hardwood chopsticks, two ceramic cups for tea or sake, and two cloth bags that are printed with a traditional Japanese pattern for storing the utensils.
+The sturdy bowls are also microwave- and dishwasher-safe.

 Comes with chopsticks